Py-Himanshu-Patel/Ruby-and-Rails/README.md

 ```
 - Also install the gem for pg `bundle add pg` and `bundle install`
 - Create the db `rails db:create`.
 This will create the db's in psql
+- Install `$ bundle add awesome_print` for better print in console.